lukebradaric/frostbolt-discordjs/README.md

 "token": "ENTER YOUR DISCORD BOT TOKEN HERE"
 }

-# Create a commands.json file and format new commands like this:
+# Create a commands.json file and format commands like this:
 [
     {
         "command": "example",